 The Seal of Biliteracy is an award that recognizes student achievement in language learning.
 Students who are proficient in English and an additional language may earn the Seal of Biliteracy by demonstrating their skills on an approved assessment.
-Students receive a seal affixed to their diploma and an indication of receiving the Seal of Biliteracy on their high school transcripts.
-This award elevates the study of languages and gives students an edge for their college applications and professional careers.
+Highlighting the value of multilingualism, this award becomes part of a student's transcripts and gives students an edge for their post-secondary studies and/or future careers.

 **Students seeking the Seal of Biliteracy through the ACTFL OPI may be required to show proficiency in other available language modalities using the ACTFL Listening (LPT), Reading (RPT), and/or Writing (WPT) tests.